hamba/avro/README.md

 Enums may also implement `TextMarshaler` and `TextUnmarshaler`, and must resolve to valid symbols in the given enum schema.

+##### Identical Underlying Types
+One type can be [ConvertibleTo](https://go.dev/ref/spec#Conversions) another type if they have identical underlying types.
+A non-native type is allowed be used if it can be convertible to *time.Time*, *big.Rat* or *avro.LogicalDuration* for the particular of *LogicalTypes*.

+Ex.: `type Timestamp time.Time`

 ### Recursive Structs

 At this moment recursive structs are not supported.
 It is planned for the future.